S7uXN37/NineMensMorrisBoard/README.md

 - This is important to include as the main way to win in Nine Mens Morris is to bring your opponent down to 2 pieces so we wan't our AI to do whatever is possible to avoid losing.
 Furthermore, having more pieces gives more opprotunities to make mills.

 Number of possible moves:
-- When the number of possible moves goes down this makes more likely that we could reach a point where we get trapped which would cause the AI to lose.
+- When the number of possible moves goes down it is more likely that we could reach a point where we get trapped which would cause the AI to lose.
 Having a lower number of possible moves could also be correlated to having less pieces which we also want to avoid.
+Because of these reasons we want to keep the number of possible moves high.

 Number of mills:
 - The most common way to win is by taking away all but 2 of the opponents pieces and to do that we need mills.
-It's important our AI choses moves that causes them to get mills so it actually wins instead of being at a stalemate just trying to survive.
+It's important that our AI chooses moves that causes them to get mills so it actually wins instead of being at a stalemate just trying to survive.

 ## Possible Additional Heuristics
 - Number of intersections held.
 Intersections are very beneficial as they give you the most opprotunities to move either blocking a mill from your opponent or making one of your own